-As an engineer, I love the math of how things work.
-It comes in handy when designing new products.
-I had a math teacher that said an engineer would assume that a cow was a sphere so he could do calculus integration to determine the volume.
+As an engineer, I love math.
+I had a math teacher who said an engineer assumes that a cow is a sphere so he can do calculus integration to determine its volume.
 There is some truth to that.
-We, as engineers, simplify equations so that we can do the math easily.
+Engineers, love equations they allow us to do the math easily.

-There are two common linear rail systems for CNC routers.
-First, is simply supported and second, is fully supported.
-If you know the beam calculation terms you might want to include fixed support, but the routers I have seen do not give much support.
-The fixed beam support equation is the same except for the scaling factor.
-We will use the simply supported equation even though we really do not have a point load as the load is distributed within the bearings… again we will try to keep it simple just to get an idea of the maximum deflection in a router system.
+The two common linear rail systems for CNC routers are known as simply supported and fully supported.
+I could also include fixed support, but the routers I have seen do not give much support.
+We will use the simply supported equation to get an idea of the maximum deflection in a router system.

-For example, if you are looking at designing/buying a router that the X rail rails are 30" long and the Y axis is 24" long.
-(Note the travel distances will be less maybe 24" x 18".)
-Also, remember there are 2 rails for the X and 2 rails for the Y.
+If you are looking to design/buy a router with X rail rails are 30" long and the Y axis is 24" long (remember there are 2 rails for the X and 2 rails for the Y).
+Note the travel distances will be less maybe 24" x 18".

 To make matters worse, when the spindle is close to the supports the deflection is less.
 This means the router will have different errors depending on where it is and how much the tool bit is loaded.
 This deflection is not just in the Z, but also affects the X and Y axis if we are pushing the bit.